intelligolabs/lots-extension/README.md

 ## Citation
 If you find our work useful, please cite our work:
 ```
-@inproceedings{girella2025lots,
+@article{liu2026multi,
+  title={Multi-Level Conditioning by Pairing Localized Text and Sketch for Fashion Image Generation},
-  author    = {Girella, Federico and Talon, Davide and Lie, Ziyue and Ruan, Zanxi and Wang, Yiming and Cristani, Marco},
+  author={Liu, Ziyue and Talon, Davide and Girella, Federico and Ruan, Zanxi and Mondo, Mattia and Bazzani, Loris and Wang, Yiming and Cristani, Marco},
-  title     = {LOTS of Fashion!
-Multi-Conditioning for Image Generation via Sketch-Text Pairing},
-  journal   = {Proceedings of the International Conference on Computer Vision},
-  year      = {2025},
+  journal={arXiv preprint arXiv:2602.18309},
+  year={2026}
+}
 }
 ```